These almond flour cookies are wonderfully buttery. They are melt-in-your-mouth tender and very flavorful!

 Serving Suggestions

-- I like to serve these cookies with hot chocolate in the winter.
-In the summer, they are lovely with iced tea or iced coffee.
+- In the winter, I like to serve these cookies with coffee (as shown in the image below) or mint tea.
+In the summer, they're perfect with iced tea or iced coffee.

 - You can crumble them on top of frozen yogurt or chocolate yogurt.

-- Sometimes I use two of these cookies to make a sandwich cookie with a thick layer of almond butter, walnut butter, or chocolate hazelnut spread.
+- Sometimes, I use two of these cookies to make a sandwich cookie with a thick middle layer of almond butter, walnut butter, or chocolate hazelnut spread.

 Recipe Card